artallur/Assignment/README.md

 makes different checks, provides the result as a list of inconsistency strings.

 This Assignment contains two directories.
 One directory contains ASP.NET Core WebAPI project "FlightQualityAnalyzerAPI" and another directory contains xUnit C# project "FlightQualityAnalyzerTests".
 The solution file is included in FlightQualityAnalyzerAPI which has reference to FlightQualityAnalyzerAPI and FlightQualityAnalyzerTests c# projects.
+I have used xUnit for unit testing.

 Rest API exposes the below endpoints for testing.